-Figure 17: Controls Menu
+Figure 20: Controls Menu

-8.4.1 Averaging Filter Reset
+8.4.1 Reset Averaging Filter

-Selecting Averaging Filter Reset instantaneously resets data in the signal filter used to average the oxygen display.
-It displays Filter OFF on the Data Display for 10 seconds as shown in Figure 18.
+Selecting Reset Averaging Filter instantaneously resets data in the signal filter used to average the oxygen.
+It displays Filter OFF on the Data Display for 10 seconds.
 At the end of this time the current oxygen measurements are used to fill the filter registers.
 This feature is useful to reduce time lags resulting from heavy filtering, or if the data in the filter is corrupted by a momentary spike.

 After the Averaging Filter has been reset, the display automatically returns to the Data Display Screen.